microsoft/Power-CAT-Copilot-Studio-Kit/README.md

 # Power CAT Copilot Studio Kit

 The **Power CAT Copilot Studio Kit** is a comprehensive set of capabilities designed to augment [Microsoft Copilot Studio](https://aka.ms/CopilotStudio).
-The kit helps makers test custom copilots, use large language model to validate AI-generated content, track aggregated key performance indicators, and design advanced functionalities through a user-friendly interface.
+The kit helps makers test custom copilots, use large language model to validate AI-generated content, and track aggregated key performance indicators (_coming soon_).

 ## Testing capabilities
 The Power CAT Copilot Studio Kit is a user-friendly application allows testers to configure copilots and tests sets.
 It has native capabilities such as Excel export or import for bulk creation and updates.

 By running individual tests against the Direct Line API, the copilot responses are evaluated against expected results.
 To further enrich results, additional data points can be retrieved from Azure Application Insights and from Dataverse, by analyzing Conversation Transcript records (to get the exact triggered topic name, intent recognition scores, etc.).
-For AI-generated answers, that are by nature non-deterministic, AI Builder prompts are used to compare the generated answer with a sample answser or with validation instructions.
+For AI-generated answers, that are by nature non-deterministic, AI Builder prompts are used to compare the generated answer with a sample answer or with validation instructions.

 Today, the tool supports these types of tests:
 - Response exact match.
 - Attachments match.
 - Topic match (requires Dataverse enrichment)
-- Generative answsers (requires AI Builder for reponse analysis, and Azure Application Insights for details on why an answer was or was not generated)
+- Generative answers (requires AI Builder for response analysis, and Azure Application Insights for details on why an answer was or was not generated)

 ![image](https://github.com/microsoft/Power-CAT-Copilot-Studio-Kit/assets/37898885/33496e94-0c7a-4e63-9291-9e461aa9b9e7)

 ![image](https://github.com/microsoft/Powercat-Copilotstudio-Accelerator/assets/37898885/2538026b-9c8e-4b2c-95f0-073239fd51af)

 ## Copilot KPIs
-Coming soon: agreggate and retain key performance indicators from your custom copilots without having to parse complex conversation transcripts.
+_Coming soon:_ agreggate and retain key performance indicators from your custom copilots without having to parse complex conversation transcripts.

-## Advanced Designer
-Coming soon: design Power Fx adaptive cards for use in your custom copilots.

 # About this GitHub repo